kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 ## Summary

+Here’s a revised version with some grammar improvements and added clarity:

-In this lesson, we have learnt to create our own user defined function.
-We learnt how to declare a new function that takes in some input arguments and returning some output values.
-We also continue to use the type hinting to ensure that our code is written well and easy to debug.
+In this lesson, we have learned how to create our own user-defined functions.
+We learned how to declare a new function that takes input arguments and returns output values.
+We also continued to use type hinting to ensure that our code is well-structured and easy to debug.

-Function can be thought of as a small computation and we can abstract our computation units as separate functions.
+A function can be thought of as a small unit of computation, and we can abstract these computation units as separate functions.
 We have shown how we can solve the same problem in a few different ways.
-But in all these cases, we follow the PCDIT framework.
-We mainly use the Problem Statement and identifying the input, output as well as the computational process in this lesson.
-As our code becomes more complicated, we will make use of the other steps in PCDIT framework.
+In all these cases, we follow the PCDIT framework, primarily focusing on the Problem Statement, identifying the input and output, and the computational process.
+As our code becomes more complicated, we will use the other steps of the PCDIT framework as well.

 Another important point is the concept of global and local variables.
-Local variable only exists within the context of that function when it is executed.
-They live only in the local frame.
-On the other hand, global variable is accessible from all frames.
-However, if there is a variable with the same name as the global variable, it will shadow the global variable.
-The function always access the local frame first before it searches the global frame.
+A local variable only exists within the context of the function when it is executed and resides in the local frame.
+On the other hand, a global variable is accessible from all frames.
+However, if there is a variable with the same name as a global variable, it will shadow the global variable.
+A function always accesses the local frame first before searching the global frame.

-We have also introduced how we can use optional arguments in our function definition.
-In this case, our function can be simpler.
-We also show that we can chain our function call and feed the output of one function into the input of another function.
+We also introduced the use of optional arguments in our function definitions.
+In this case, our function can be made simpler.
+Additionally, we showed how we can chain function calls and pass the output of one function as the input to another function.